neoforged/governance/removal.md

 10. The "removal proceedings" refers to the discussion, voting, and other attached processes related to the removal of a Member, as initiated by a removal call.
 11. The "removal discussion space" is the private space created for facilitating the removal proceedings, as defined below.
 12. A "private space" is a channel or other communication space which is only accessible to Members of the Neo Team.
+13. The "voting manager" is a Member selected to be responsible for the handling the voting process and platform.

 ## B. Initiation